Great Expectations at Vaudeville Theatre

 Nevertheless, this is a wonderfully thought out and sumptuously staged adaptation of a truly brilliant piece of British literature.
 Though the condensed story line may cost the original novel some of its soul, the story that is told is done superbly with a stellar cast and wickedly gorgeous set.
 This is one show that will surely meet the Great Expectations of the sparkling West End.

-Great Expectations is at the Vaudeville Theatre until 1st of June 2013.
-For further information and to buy tickets, visit here.
+Great Expectations is at the Vaudeville Theatre until 1st June 2013.
+For further information or to book visit the theatre’s website here.